folutade/KnowThatYouAnointed/content/posts/the-party.md

 * "Clout chasers" can be seen as a form of “culture vulture” since "clout chasers" are metaphorically scavenging off of someone else who has been “killing it” rather than using their own skills, discipline or hard work to eat what they kill.
 Thus, "clout chasing" is also a way for someone to avoid "paying dues" or working hard, as Kendrick mentioned in the first verse.

+* Kendrick previously described "clout chasing" as a "disease" on "Rich Spirit" from *Mr. Morale & the Big Stepper*.

+  * *Frat brother, real nigga, that brother
+  We just upped the score, give me dap, brother
+  Spirit medium, I don't rap, brother
+  We headed there now, are you strapped brother?
+  Ayy, peacemaker, but I'm not naïve, brother
+  Ayy, gotta watch your homies and police, brother
+  Ayy, **clout chasing hell of a disease**, brother
+  I'm fasting four days out the week, brother*

-* It is notable that on the battle track "THE HEART PART 6", Drake accused Kendrick of "clout chasing" as Drake denied Kendrick's allegations that Drake was involved in pedophilia and sex trafficing.
+* It is also notable that on the battle track "THE HEART PART 6", Drake accused Kendrick of "clout chasing" as Drake denied Kendrick's allegations that Drake was involved in pedophilia and sex trafficing.

   * *Album droppin' soon, no wonder **you turn to a clout chaser 'stead of doin' hard labor***